Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Preliminaries

-{\bf The Fourier formulation of the collisional form.} One of the pivotal points in the derivation of the spectral numerical method for the computation of the non-linear Boltzmann equation lies in the representation of the collision integral in Fourier space by means of its weak form.
+{\bf The Fourier formulation of the collisional form.} One of the pivotal points in the success of the spectral numerical method for the computation of the non-linear Boltzmann equation lies in the simplicity of the representation of the collision integral in Fourier space by means of its weak form.
 Indeed taking the Fourier multiplier as the test function, i.e.

 in the weak formulation \eqref{singleEq1}, where $\mathbf{\zeta}$ is the Fourier variable, one obtains the Fourier transform of the collision integral

 Thus, using (\ref{ck}, \ref{singleEq3}, \ref{singleEq4}) yields